jcchincheong-bb/jcchincheong-bb.github.io/_projects/vehicle-simulations/index.md

 Done as part of a course on Vehicle Technology taught by [Prof. Dr.-Ing.
 Dirk Nissing](https://www.hochschule-rhein-waal.de/en/user/7413).

-Simulations are quite rudamentary, but very educational.
+Simulations are quite rudimentary, but very educational.

 ## 🔧 Current Features
 - Simulation of an Audi Q4 accelerating from rest